The personal essay Workshop

 • its role is in the larger application

-• common pitfalls and clichés
+• common pitfalls to avoid

 Is there anything a student needs to do before the workshop?